Emergency Dentistry in Grande Prairie

 Suffering a toothache

 - First, call our dental office, explain your symptoms and we will see you as soon as we can.
-To help ease any pain, take a pain medicine that has been ok’d for use by your doctor or dentist.
+To help ease any pain, take a pain medicine that has been ok’d for use by your doctor or emergency dentist.
 You can also hold an ice pack against your face on the spot of your pain.

 A chipped, cracked, or broken tooth